 As I began to recover, I appreciated knowing how disposable a woman is to him when she’s not longer cute.
 Fair enough.
 Honestly, that’s fine.
 But I’m not apologizing anymore for being a challenging person.
 I realize with some anxiety that if I want to ever feel truly partnered and satisfied myself, I’m going to have to accept another, who is, like me, complicated and deep-thinking.
 I hope that person is also goofy as hell and laughs with his whole body.
 I hope he loves to dance.
 I hope he’s got a nice ass.

 I also don’t care if I never meet “him.”
 I’m getting really excited to get on with my life, with me.
 I’m darling.
 I’m smart.
 I’m interesting.
 I’m devoting the next year of this new lease to music, painting, bellydance, drumming, yoga, and downsizing.

 If everyone was just “Hey, man!” nothing would get done.
 With me, it lands.
-It gets set up.
+It sets up.
 It gets a beer.
+It dances its ass off.
 And finally, it leaves no trace and goes home.
 I am who I am, and I’m a necessary cog, goddammit.
 The more I try to be someone I’m not, the more nagging my real traits become, truly!
 Just embrace and love them, and turn them into the strengths they were always meant to be.
 Geez, woman!

 The Universal Smackdown has precipitated a movement.
 Starting Oct.
 1, I enter 365 days of Shucking The Superfluous Shit.

 Oh, I’ve already lost 15 lbs!
 Thanks, assholes.
-Worst diet ever.
 No, really, thank you.
-I’m gonna look amazing in my tiny red striptease costume!
+That was the worst diet ever, but I’m gonna look amazing in my tiny red striptease costume!